raulney/benchmarks/README.md

 Comparing some languages performance

-The same algorithm written in some languages do check their performance and compare each other
+The same algorithm written in some languages do check their performance and compare each other.
+The Linux tool Time is used to measure the data.

 Average results obtained until now